omaciel/fauxfactory/docs/index.rst

 All string functions allow validation of inputs using 3 parameters:

 #. validator: a callable or str with regex returning boolean signaling if
-random data is valid or not;
+   random data is valid or not.
 #. tries: maximum number of times random data will be generated after
    failing validation.
-If the limit is reached "default" parameter will be returned;
+If the limit is reached "default" parameter will be returned.
 #. default: value to be returned if validation fails a "tries" number of times.

 Example using callable: